-Information component Description NAPT control and NAT traversal Indication (Conditional) A set of information sub-components indicating the existence of near-end and/or far-end NAPTs.
-The events of NAPT control and NAT traversal are not mutually exclusive.
-They can be used in the same information flow. - Address Translation Command Indication to the PD-FE for signalling message modification for near-end NAPT.
-The PE-FE may perform the NAPT enforcement, and ask the PD-FE to request the SCF to modify signalling messages accordingly based on network address hiding policy decision.
-Address Binding Information Request Indication of the presence of far-end NAT traversal issued by the PD-FE.
+Information component Description Address binding information request Indication of the presence of far-end NAT traversal issued by the PD-FE.
 The PD-FE may ask the PE-FE for the network address and port translation information (e.g., address latching) in support of far-end NAT traversal.
-Address Binding Information Response Indication to the PD-FE for the response of address latching for far-end NAT traversal.
-The PE-FE shall obtain the NAPT information, generate the address binding information and send it to relevant PD-FE instance.
-The PD-FE shall ask the relevant SCF instance to modify the message body of application signalling accordingly.
+Address binding information response Indication to the PD-FE for the response of address latching for far-end NAT traversal.
+The PE-FE is required to obtain the NAPT information, generate the address binding information and send it to relevant PD-FE instance.
+The PD-FE is required to ask the relevant SCF instance to modify the message body of application signalling accordingly.

-Table 14/Y.2111 - Resource control action information components (Rw)
+Table 14 - Resource control action information components (Rw)